rubyforgood/human-essentials/README.md

 Please feel free to contribute!
 While we welcome all contributions to this app, pull-requests that address outstanding Issues *and* have appropriate test coverage for them will be strongly prioritized.
 In particular, addressing issues that are tagged with the next milestone should be prioritized higher.

 Standard Github community processes apply -- fork the repo, make your changes, submit a pull-request with your change.
 Please indicate which issue it addresses in your pull-request title.

+# Acknowledgements

+Thanks to Rachel (from PDX Diaperbank) for all of her insight, support, and assistance with this application, and Sarah ( http://www.sarahkasiske.com/ ) for her wonderful design and CSS work at Ruby For Good '17!